iamhks/iamhks.github.io/README.md

-# iamhks.github.io
+# mainsite.iamhks
-This is the repository of the webpage which showcases my professional portfolio.
+This repository hosts the code of my main website iamhks.com